 Arizona man says he sold ammunition to Las Vegas shooter

-Douglas Haig told The Associated Press that he had been contacted earlier by investigators in the case.
+Douglas Haig told The Associated Press on Tuesday that he had been contacted earlier by investigators in the case.

 Speaking at his suburban home in Mesa, Haig said he planned to hold a news conference later this week to answer questions about his name surfacing in the investigation.